Nurech/cs-math-elliptic-curves/README.md

 syntax and keep code flow readable.
 Interesting part happens in math.service.ts, rest of the code is just semantics and UI stuff.

-UI controls should be intuitive, follow color coding for lines.
+UI controls should be intuitive, follow color coding for lines and points.
-Graph can be dragged and zoomed.
-Hovering over functions shows cords.

 Error level messages indicates errors that should not happen.
 Warning levels indicate something went wrong, but was corrected for the user.